akapila011/Text-to-Image/README.md

 ```bash
 $> pip3 install text_to_image
 ```
-*Note: Package is yet to be uploaded to PyPi.*

 * Using setup.py.
 First navigative to the root directory where setup.py is located then run
 ```bash